-Where the Great Northern Railway crosses the Mississippi by the stone arch bridge between St. Paul and Minneapolis, Father Hennepin came upon the Falls of St. Anthony, and has enjoyed two centuries of fame as their discoverer; he was, but his achievement was quite involuntary as he was conveyed to the Mississippi-a most unwilling prisoner of the Sioux.
+Where the Great Northern Railway crosses the Mississippi by the stone arch bridge in Minneapolis, Father Hennepin came upon the Falls of St. Anthony, and has enjoyed two centuries of fame as their discoverer; he was-but his achievement was quite involuntary as he was conveyed to the Mississippi-a most unwilling prisoner of the Sioux.